iamandreatonina/Computational_Human_Genomics/README.md

 # Computational Human Genomics
 This project is part of the course in Computational Human Genomics, held by Dr.Yari Ciani and Prof. Francesca Demichelis, during the A.A.
 2022-2023.
 This project aims to apply an example of human genomic workflow to a patient, characterizing both tumor and control samples.
-Thanks to the applied workflow we were able to characterize germline and somatic variants, determine the ancestry of the patient, and study the tumor ploidy and purity.
+Thanks to the applied workflow we were able to characterize germline and somatic variants, determine the ancestry ethnicity of the patient, and study the tumor ploidy and purity.

 [Report](https://github.com/iamandreatonina/Computational_Human_Genomics/blob/main/Report_finale.pdf)